Skip to main content

 How is the SHSAT scored?

-The SHSAt is comprised of 114 questions: 57 ELA and 57 Math.
-Of these questions, 20 are experimental questions, which do not factor into the student's score.
+The SHSAT is comprised of 114 questions: 57 ELA and 57 Math.
+Of these questions, 20 are experimental questions, which do not factor into the student’s score.
 However, the test-makers do not identify which questions are experimental, so every student must answer every question.
 Each student is then given a raw score, which is converted into their composite score.
 The composite score is what matters.

-SHSAT Cutoff Scores 2020-2024
+SHSAT Cutoff Scores 2020-2026

 Cutoff scores for the various specialized high schools have followed specific trends over the years.
 Historically, schools like Stuyvesant High School, HSMSE, and Bronx Science have had the highest cutoff scores, whereas Brooklyn Latin, Brooklyn Technical High School, and the High School of American Studies at Lehman College have typically had lower cutoff scores.